-The recent advance in parentage-based tagging (PBT) has introduced an additional opportunity for analyzing SARs.
-PBT might soon replace the need for CWT (Beacham et al. 20181) and could perhaps be used to address disparities in SARs based on CWT and PIT-tags.
+The recent advance in parentage-based tagging (PBT) has introduced an additional opportunity to estimate SARs for untagged fish.
+Some researchers suggest that PBT could soon replace the need for CWT (Beacham et al. 20181).
+Alternatively, perhaps PBT could be used to characterize and account for disparities in SARs based on CWT and PIT-tags.